"Never Events"

 |

-death or serious disability associated with a medication error (e.g. errors involving the wrong drug, wrong dose, wrong patient, wrong time, wrong
+death or serious injury associated with a medication error (e.g. wrong drug, wrong dose, wrong patient, wrong time, wrong

 |

-death or serious disability associated with an electric shock while being
+death or serious injury associated with an electric shock while being

 |